grycap/ec3/doc/source/faq.rst

 **Why am I receiving this error "VPCResourceNotSpecified - The specified instance type can only be used in a VPC.
 A subnet ID or network interface ID is required to carry out the request." when I deploy a cluster in Amazon EC2?**

-This error is showed by the Cloud provider, because the instance type selected can only be used in a VPC.
+This error is shown by the Cloud provider, because the instance type selected can only be used in a VPC.
 To use a VPC, please, employ the CLI interface of EC3.
 You can specify the name of an existent VPC in the RADL file.
 More info about `Amazon VPC`_.